juanedi/elm-test-runner/README.md

 `elm-test-runner-run-project`                | Run all tests in the current project                                          |
 `elm-test-runner-run-elm-test-run-directory` | Prompt for a directory to run tests on                                        |

+Note that the package doesn't define any keybindings, that's up to you.

 When toggling to a test module that doesn't exist yet, you'll be prompted if you want to create it.
 See below for more information on how to customize the test module template.